ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

+Thanks to the design where spatial hashing and geometry processing are detached, the spatially hashed volumetric representation can be reused for multiple purposes, from posed RGB-D surface reconstruction, dense RGB-D SLAM, to large-scale LiDAR surface reconstruction, with minimal modifications.

-To demonstrate the ultimate performance we can achieve by making full use of the hash map, and for a fair comparison to the baselines~\cite{niessner2013real,prisacariu2017infinitam,dong2019gpu}, we develop the \emph{fast} mode for the reconstruction system.
-In this setup, we use a less aggressive ray-based allocation strategy~\cite{prisacariu2017infinitam}, and $8^3$ voxel blocks without color information consistent with the baselines.
-We compare the performance of the \emph{fast} mode against the state-of-the-art implementations with the same parameter setups: voxel size is 5.8mm, voxel block resolution is $\ell = 8$, TSDF truncation distance is 4cm, min/max acceptable range of depth scanning is 0.2m and 3m.
-Performance is profiled on the \emph{lounge} scene shown in Fig.~\ref{fig:app-realtime-qualitative}, since there are multiple loop closures in the sequence and the tracking is stable, resulting in minimal disturbance to the reconstruction side.
-Fig.~\ref{fig:app-tsdf-comparison} compares both the runtime and the LoC\footnote{All the code are reformatted with {\texttt clang-format} with a modified Google style.} of the modules among the baselines.
-In most cases, we can see a significant gain of performance, with fewer LoC to write thanks to the elimination of redundant hash map look-ups in geometry kernels.
+For RGB-D input, a handful of existing reconstruction systems~\cite{niessner2013real,prisacariu2017infinitam,dong2019gpu} run on GPU.
+We first retarget our system to \emph{fast} SLAM setup for fair comparisons.
+In this setup, we use a less aggressive ray-based allocation strategy~\cite{prisacariu2017infinitam} and store only weighted TSDF, consistent with the baselines.
+Camera poses are estimated in real-time via frame-to-model alignment~\cite{niessner2013real} between input frames and ray-casting rendering through the double-hash-map.
+We compare the performance of this setup against the state-of-the-art implementations with the same parameters: voxel size is 5.8mm, voxel block resolution is $\ell = 8$, TSDF truncation distance is 4cm, min/max acceptable range of depth scanning is 0.2m and 3m.
+Performance is profiled on the \emph{lounge} scene shown in Fig.~\ref{fig:app-realtime-qualitative}.
+Breakdown analysis of runtime and LoC\footnote{All the code are reformatted with {\texttt clang-format} with a modified Google style.} is shown in Fig.~\ref{fig:app-tsdf-comparison}.
+In most comparisons, we can see a significant performance gain, with fewer LoC to write thanks to the elimination of redundant hash map look-ups in geometry kernels.